redis/redis-doc/commands/hset.md

-Sets `field` in the hash stored at `key` to `value`.
+Sets the specified fields to their respective values in the hash stored at `key`.

+This command overwrites any specified fields already existing in the hash.
 If `key` does not exist, a new key holding a hash is created.
-If `field` already exists in the hash, it is overwritten.

 @return